 Understanding Heroku Alternative Types

-- Infrastructure Management Solutions (OpenTofu/Terraform-based)some text
+- Infrastructure Management Solutions (OpenTofu vs. Terraform)

 - Focus on infrastructure as code